 There are also several temples and shrines noted for their hydrangea which are in bloom during the rainy season and up to the start of summer with many people coming just to see these at those times.

-■Parks where you can come into contact with nature and animals
+4. Several parks where you can come into contact with nature and animals

 The peninsula also has many leisure facilities such as the Kurihama Flower Park which boasts more than a million poppies blooming in spring and cosmos in autumn, the Kannonzaki Park where you can enjoy athletics and playing at the beach, the Yokohama Hakkeijima Sea Paradise and the Keikyu Aburatsubo Marine Park aquariums, and the Soleil Hill petting zoo.